English | Español | Français

 Introduction

-So-called 'perverse' incentives emanate from policies or practices that induce behavior that is harmful for biodiversity, often as unanticipated side effects of policies designed to attain other objectives.
+Some measures, policies or practices induce behavior that is harmful for biodiversity, often as unanticipated side effects as policies are designed to attain other objectives.
+The Convention refers to harmful incentives or 'perverse' incentives.
 Such “policy failures” can include government subsidies or other measures which fail to take into account the existence of environmental externalities, as well as laws or customary practice governing resource use.
-In order to ensure the conservation of biodiversity and the sustainable use of its components, it is therefore important to identify policies and practices that generate perverse incentives and to consider their removal or the mitigation of their negative impacts through appropriate means.
+In order to ensure the conservation of biodiversity and the sustainable use of its components, it is therefore important to identify policies and practices that generate harmful incentives and to consider their removal, phase out, or reform, for instance by mitigating their negative impacts through appropriate means.

 Overview of CBD Activities